COSC3020/binary-search-lilybrongo/README.md

 Use the template in `code.js`.
 The tests in `code.test.js` will be run automatically every time you push to Github; if they pass you are done.

 Worked/communicated with fellow students Daniel Collins and Will Greiner.
-Debugged with Ishita Patel but were unsble to figure it out.
+Debugged with Ishita Patel and added in a loop that desginates the first element if there are values that are repeated.
 Also reviewed what was required of a binary search through this link: https://www.programiz.com/dsa/binary-search

 I certify that I have listed all sources used to complete this exercise, including the use